-Tendaho-Goba'ad discontinuity is somewhat correlative with rift axes that had been suggested based on field observations (e.g., Rime et al., 2023).
-Axial segments are generally sub-parallel to the Red Sea axis (Zwaan et al., 2020b), which led authors to suggest that this region reflects an evolving discontinuity of the oceanic spreading center in the Red Sea (e.g. Tazieff et al., 1972; Bosworth et al., 2005).
+Northeast of the Tendaho-Goba'ad discontinuity, axial segments are generally sub-parallel to the Red Sea axis (Zwaan et al., 2020b), which led authors to suggest that this region reflects an evolving discontinuity of the oceanic spreading center in the Red Sea (e.g. Tazieff et al., 1972; Bosworth et al., 2005).
 Although several focal solutions indicated dextral strike-slip motions in this area, we don't find other evidence for a typical first-order transform connection between the ridge in the Red Sea and the continuation of the northern Afar axial segments, offshore Gulf of Zula.
-Magnetic stripes in the Red Sea are observed at more than 200 km south of the Gulf of Zula region (Fig. 12), and the volcanic ridge in the southern Red Sea is very active (Eyles et al., 2018).
-Although earthquake clusters at latitude 16.5° indicate strike-slip solutions, supporting a structural connection to the Red Sea axis, these are abundant throughout the study area (Hofstetter and Beyth, 2003).
-Alternatively, it is possible to regard the jump between the Red Sea ridge to the axial segments in northeastern Afar as a non-transform discontinuity.
-However, second-order discontinuities are usually characterized by <30 km offsets, and here the jump is ~200 km (Macdonald et al., 1984; Carbotte et al., 2016).
-Thus, we find no circumstantial evidence to regard the axial volcanism in the Afar depression as part of the development of the Red Sea spreading center.
-This conclusion agrees with the study of Rime et al. (2023), which discusses the geological evidence from Afar.
+Magnetic isochrons in the Red Sea are mapped over 100 km south of the Gulf of Zula (Fig. 12), and the volcanic ridge in the southern Red Sea is very active (Eyles et al., 2018).
+Although earthquake clusters at 16.5°N indicate strike-slip solutions, supporting a structural connection to the Red Sea axis, these are abundant throughout the study area (Hofstetter and Beyth, 2003).
+Alternatively, the jump between the Red Sea ridge and the axial segments in northeastern Afar could be interpreted as a non-transform discontinuity, however, second-order discontinuities are usually characterized by <30 km offsets, and here the jump is ~200 km (Macdonald et al., 1984; Carbotte et al., 2016).
+Thus, there is no structural evidence to relate the axial volcanism in the Afar triangle to the Red Sea spreading center.
+This conclusion agrees with the study of Rime et al. (2023), which suggests a northward propagation of the rift in the Danakil Depression supported by younging trend of magmatic products, rifting ages and other arguments.

-Our analysis highlights that the area northeast to the Tendaho-Goba'ad discontinuity is characterized by diffuse deformation, reflecting a rugged connection of the Red Sea and the Gulf of Aden arms to the Main Ethiopian Rift.
-Kinematic studies support this view, indicating that microplate rotations and diffuse boundaries significantly influence the structural development of this region.
-A recent model based on GPS observations (Viltres et al., 2020) reveals a diffuse character of the Danakil - Nubia boundary with interrifting deformation over more than 100 km wide zone.
-The Danakil microplate extends to the Hanish-Zukur Islands at its southern edge (~13.8°N) with no precise/sharp boundary.
-The Danakil microplate is rotating counterclockwise (Manighetti et al., 2001), while the Ali-Sabieh block, south of the Gulf of Tadjoura, is rotating clockwise (Audin et al., 2004), described as a "saloon-doors" mode of opening (Kidane, 2016).
+The architecture of the intersection region northeast to the Tendaho-Goba'ad discontinuity reflects a rugged connection of the Red Sea and the Gulf of Aden arms to the Main Ethiopian Rift and is characterized by diffuse deformation rather than sharp plate boundaries.
+A recent model based on GPS observations (Viltres et al., 2020) reveals a diffuse Danakil - Nubia boundary with inter-rifting deformation over > 100 km wide zone.
+The Danakil microplate extends to the Hanish-Zukur Islands at its southern edge (~13.8°N) with no precise/sharp boundary (Fig. 3).
+The Danakil microplate is rotating counterclockwise (at a mean rate of 1.5° ± 0.6°/Ma for the last ~7 Ma; Manighetti et al., 2001), while the Ali-Sabieh block, south of the Gulf of Tadjoura, is rotating clockwise (15° between 8 to 4 Ma; Audin et al., 2004), described as a "saloon-doors" mode of opening (Fig. 11; Kidane, 2016).